Work Happens on Microsoft Teams A recent Exoprise customer survey found that 60-70% of application…

 - Real user monitoring like Service Watch can be ideal for monitoring and focusing on critical line-of-business apps (LOB) like Salesforce, that may be mission-critical for a subset of users.

 - Real user monitoring (RUM) can’t tell you anything about your systems or, more importantly, third-party cloud and SaaS Apps when you don’t have any user using them.
 This may not be as critical for systems you own, because you probably have infrastructure monitoring in place that is telling you if have a problem with servers.
 But for systems that you don’t own – like Office 365 or Salesforce – you want to know ahead of time whether those systems are having problems.

 - For you to know about a problem with RUM, one of your users has to have experienced the problem.
 It’s better to find out about problems with synthetic transaction monitoring and it affecting a robot user rather than an outage or problem affecting a real user.

 Combining Synthetic Transaction Monitoring with Real User Monitoring

 Combining synthetic and real user monitoring gives a complete view of the user experience along with a high level view into the application and dependent networks.
 Real User Monitoring can miss outages, page errors, and third-party problems.
 While Synthetic Transaction Monitoring is only a proxy for real-user experience and can miss problems experienced by various user populations in areas where you may not have STM coverage.

 With Exoprise, the whole really is greater than the sum of the parts.
-Using synthetic and real monitoring together provides a complete view of the system, infrastructure and user experience.
+Using the best synthetic and real monitoring together provides a complete view of the system, infrastructure, and user experience.
 Using both techniques in tandem eliminates the inherent blind spots of each technique and can provide an organization with the best view of their users’ experience.

 Benefits of Using Synthetic and Real Monitoring Together